Maximize Savings Efforts

 Maximize Contributions—You might want to consider maximizing your contributions to your 401(k) or other employer-sponsored retirement plan at this point.
 Since many employers will match a percentage of what you contribute, it's only to your benefit to take advantage of this opportunity!

 Open and Contribute to an IRA—If you don't already have one and are eligible, you should consider establishing an individual retirement account (IRA).
-You can contribute up to $5,500 for 2013, plus a $1,000 annual catch-up contribution for individuals age 50 and over.
+In 2013 and 2014 you can contribute up to $5,500, plus a $1,000 annual catch-up contribution for individuals age 50 and over.

 Traditional IRAs allow contributions and earnings to compound tax-deferred; you pay no taxes on your investment earnings until money is withdrawn.
 (Withdrawals of principal may be fully or partially tax-free too.)